keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-egui-works.md

 ## Conclusion

 egui is really great project.
 It is implemented all of features for drawing by full scratch.
-But currently egui is not supporting GPU rendering and only supporting OpenGL.
+Currently, egui is only supporting OpenGL for drawing, but OpenGL is deprecated on macos.
+I will try to research how to handle the problem.
 To learn more painting system, I think I will read [the webrender](https://github.com/servo/webrender) or [the skia](https://github.com/google/skia).